cagov/handbook-cadotgov/docs/operations.md

   * Shut off all the lights
   * Make sure the door is locked

-## Intra-Team Communication
+## Communicating with the team
   * Always keep Slack status updated
-  * Always keep Alpha Goolge shared calendar up to date with time off
+  * Always keep your Alpha Google shared calendar up to date with time off
   * We use Slack for non-urgent communication
   * Text or call colleagues for time sensitive matters

+## Taking time off
+  * Check in with Kimberly about taking time off.

+## Working remotely
+  * Alpha Team members are welcome to work remotely
+  * Please coordinate your remote work days with Kimberly
+  * Be sure to update your Slack status so your colleagues know you’re working remotely

 ## Ceremonies